beherasan/MS2Compound/README.md

 3.2.2 MS2Compound installation
 1. Click on “MS2Compound_v1.0.2.exe” to install.
 The default installation directory will be “C:\MS2Compound”, user can select the installation directory of choice, however avoid spaces (“ ”) in the directory path name.
-2. Please select to create a shortcut of the MS2Compound in desktop for easy access
+2. Please select to "create a shortcut in desktop" for easy access
-3. A successful installation will create a directory C:\MS2Compound.
-This directory will contain the executable “MS2Compound.exe”.
+3. A successful installation will create a directory C:\MS2Compound, which will contain the executable “MS2Compound.exe”.

 # 4. Start MS2Compound